 How long will a full propane tank last?

-The tank can last a long time if properly maintained and not exposed to extreme temperature.
+The tank can last a long time if properly maintained and not exposed to extreme temperatures.
 Usually the typical lifespan of a propane tank is 20 years.
 But when does it need to be recertified?
-The recertification happen 10-12 years from the its manufactured date, 5 years thereafter, depending on the type of tanks.
+The recertification happens 10-12 years from its manufactured date, 5 years thereafter, depending on the type of tank.

-It is easy to determine if your tank you have in your possession is already due a recertification/retest, just find the stamp date on the collar of the tank.
-The tank is in month-year format.
+It is easy to determine if the tank you have in your possession is already due a recertification/retest, just find the stamp date on the collar of the tank.
+The tank is in a month-year format.
 If it doesn’t exist, this means that the tank has not been retested yet.

-If the tank is more than 10 years old and the retest date stamp doesn’t exist, it means the tank is not safe to use because it has not underwent a test.
+If the tank is more than 10 years old and the retest date stamp doesn’t exist, it means the tank is not safe to use because it has not undergone a test.

 How much does a propane tank cost?